awenger/multiplatform-kalkulator/README.md

 # multiplatform-kalkulator

 Basic functionality of a pocket calculator.
-This project showcases the multi platform capabilities of Kotlin and was build as part of the "fun onAllPlatforms() : Kotlin" talk.
+This project showcases the multi platform capabilities of Kotlin and was build as part of the `fun onAllPlatforms() : Kotlin` talk.

-## kalkulator-native
+## kalkulator-common
 Contains the actual implementation of the calculator logic

 ## kalkulator-[js|jvm|native]